Supporting Faculty and Student Research & Student Internships

 - The student's assignments should address specific research project needs, for instance, bibliographic work, editorial work, coding online data collection, and/or modest analytic tasks (e.g., summarizing secondary materials, data entry, coding of qualitative research, transcription).
 Applications should explain how the undergraduate student will benefit from the experience, though the evaluation of applications will focus primarily on how an undergraduate student research assistant will benefit the faculty member.

 - Priority for funding will be given to assisting faculty research over assisting graduate student’s research.
 Secondarily, funding will be prioritized for those faculty/grad students who have not received this award previously.

 - An application for Undergraduate Student Research Assistant Form.
 This includes a brief description of the faculty's and/or graduate student’s current research project, a brief description of the undergraduate student's proposed duties and possible benefits from research participation, and the signatures of the faculty applicant or faculty mentor with graduate student.
 Applicants who have had undergraduate student research assistants through this program should indicate as much on the form.
 They also should attach a copy of their latest final report detailing their use of an undergraduate student research assistant.

 - The faculty applicant's curriculum vitae, and graduate student’s curriculum vitae (if applying for undergraduate to work on graduate student’s research).

-- The selected student must also submit a one-page report at the end of each semester or summer, commenting on the experience from his or her point of view.
+- All selected students must also submit a one-page report at the end of each semester (summer, fall, or spring), commenting on the experience from their respective point of view.
 This report should be submitted via email directly to the Associate Dean by the last day of exams of the semester that the funds were awarded.

 - last working day of November for the Spring semester

 Download the Student Research Assistant application form

 Applications will be reviewed by a committee composed of the Chairs or designee of all Social Science programs (Political Science, Psychology, Speech Language Hearing Sciences, Sociology, and Global Studies; all of whom are voting) and the Associate Dean for Social Sciences and Graduate Programs (ex-officio, non-voting).

 Social Science Undergraduate Summer Research Fellowship Program